Aloshi/EmulationStation/THEMES.md

 ## Types of properties:

+* RESOLUTION_RECT - four decimals, using pixels in the range [0..resolution], delimited by a space.
+For example, `320 640 80 160`.
+Most commonly used for padding to store top, left, bottom and right coordinates.
+* RESOLUTION_PAIR - two decimals, using pixels in the range [0..resolution], delimited by a space.
+For example, `320 640`.
+Most commonly used for position (x and y coordinates) and size (width and height).
+* RESOLUTION_FLOAT - a decimal, using pixels in the range [0..resolution].
+Most commonly used for font size.
-* NORMALIZED_PAIR - two decimals, in the range [0..1], delimited by a space.
+* NORMALIZED_PAIR - two decimals, using percentage in the range [0..1], delimited by a space.
 For example, `0.25 0.5`.
-Most commonly used for position (x and y coordinates) and size (width and height).
+Most commonly used for origin (x and y coordinates).
-* NORMALIZED_RECT - four decimals, in the range [0..1], delimited by a space.
-For example, `0.25 0.5 0.10 0.30`.
-Most commonly used for padding to store top, left, bottom and right coordinates.
 * PATH - a path.
 If the first character is a `~`, it will be expanded into the environment variable for the home path (`$HOME` for Linux or `%HOMEPATH%` for Windows).
 If the first character is a `.`, it will be expanded to the theme file's directory, allowing you to specify resources relative to the theme file, like so: `./../general_art/myfont.ttf`.
-* BOOLEAN - `true`/`1` or `false`/`0`.
+* STRING - a string of text.
 * COLOR - a hexidecimal RGB or RGBA color (6 or 8 digits).
 If 6 digits, will assume the alpha channel is `FF` (not transparent).
 * FLOAT - a decimal.
-* STRING - a string of text.
+* BOOLEAN - `true`/`1` or `false`/`0`.

 ## Types of elements and their properties: